striebel/qual_exam_curriculum_learning_experiment/README.md

-# Curriculum learning qual experiment
+# Qual exam curriculum learning experiment

 Instructions for running the experiment: